monster0freason/Big-Data-Learners-Hub/README.md

-# 📊 Data Engineering Showcase
+# 📊 Big Data Learners Hub

 An open-source collection of real-world **data engineering mini-projects**.
 This repository serves as a **learning hub** for aspiring and current data engineers to practice skills, experiment with technologies, and contribute to a growing library of data solutions.